finbourne/lusid-sdk-python/sdk/docs/ReconciliationsApi.md

     version = 56 # int | The version number of the run associated with the break effective_at = 'effective_at_example' # str | The effective datetime or cut label at which to list the reconciliation runs.
 Defaults to the current LUSID              system datetime if not specified. (optional) as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to list the reconciliation runs.
 Defaults to returning the latest version              of each run if not specified. (optional) page = 'page_example' # str | The pagination token to use to continue listing reconciliation runs; this              value is returned from the previous call.
-If a pagination token is provided, the filter, effectiveAt              and asAt fields must not have changed since the original request.
-Also, if set, a start value cannot be provided. (optional) start = 56 # int | When paginating, skip this number of results. (optional) limit = 56 # int | When paginating, limit the results to this number.
+If a pagination token is provided, the filter, effectiveAt              and asAt fields must not have changed since the original request. (optional) limit = 56 # int | When paginating, limit the results to this number.
 Defaults to 100 if not specified. (optional) filter = 'filter_example' # str | Expression to filter the results. (optional)

     try:
         # [EXPERIMENTAL] ListReconciliationBreaks: List reconciliation breaks
-        api_response = await api_instance.list_reconciliation_breaks(scope, code, run_date, version, effective_at=effective_at, as_at=as_at, page=page, start=start, limit=limit, filter=filter)
+        api_response = await api_instance.list_reconciliation_breaks(scope, code, run_date, version, effective_at=effective_at, as_at=as_at, page=page, limit=limit, filter=filter)
         print("The response of ReconciliationsApi->list_reconciliation_breaks:\n")
         pprint(api_response)
     except Exception as e: